askaresh/avd_terraform/README.md

    terraform apply -var-file=prod.auto.tfvars
    ```

-3. **Review and adjust** variable values such as VM sizes, number of hosts (`session_host_count`), network ranges and tags to suit each environment’s requirements.
+3. **Review and adjust** variable values such as VM sizes, number of hosts (`session_host_count`), network ranges and tags to suit each environment's requirements.

 ## Best practices

 The following recommendations are drawn from the Azure Cloud Adoption Framework and the AVD documentation:

-* **Plan your capacity and region placement.**  The resource organisation guidance warns that deploying more than 5,000 VMs in a single region can create performance bottlenecks; organisations with large deployments should use multiple subscriptions and regions【851224553460642†L82-L91】.
+* **Plan your capacity and region placement.** The resource organisation guidance warns that deploying more than 5,000 VMs in a single region can create performance bottlenecks; organisations with large deployments should use multiple subscriptions and regions.
-* **Keep AVD resources in a single region.**  Host pools, workspaces, session hosts and their network should live in the same Azure region to minimise latency【851224553460642†L95-L105】.
-Avoid mixing session hosts from different regions within a host pool【851224553460642†L111-L124】.
+* **Keep AVD resources in a single region.** Host pools, workspaces, session hosts and their network should live in the same Azure region to minimise latency.
+Avoid mixing session hosts from different regions within a host pool.
-* **Separate service objects from compute.**  The Cloud Adoption Framework recommends placing AVD service objects (host pools, application groups, workspaces) in a dedicated resource group and the session host VMs in a separate resource group【851224553460642†L143-L160】.
+* **Separate service objects from compute.** The Cloud Adoption Framework recommends placing AVD service objects (host pools, application groups, workspaces) in a dedicated resource group and the session host VMs in a separate resource group.
 This configuration simplifies lifecycle management and role assignments.
 In this example code, a single resource group is used for simplicity; consider splitting the configuration into modules if your organisation requires stricter separation.
-* **Adopt a consistent naming and tagging strategy.**  Azure recommends defining naming conventions early; names should include business and operational details, such as workload, environment and region【902468026142644†L129-L143】.
-Tags support cost management, automation and documentation【228828509832038†L117-L127】.
+* **Adopt a consistent naming and tagging strategy.** Azure recommends defining naming conventions early; names should include business and operational details, such as workload, environment and region.
+Tags support cost management, automation and documentation.
 * **Use role‑based access control (RBAC).** Assign the `Desktop Virtualization User` role on the application group and the `Virtual Machine User Login` role on the session host resource group to grant users access.
 The ARM‑based template uses the same roles; this Terraform configuration applies them using the object IDs supplied via `security_principal_object_ids`.
 * **Rotate registration tokens regularly.** The AVD host pool registration token expires after two hours in this configuration.
 If you wish to keep the token valid indefinitely, set `type = "Permanent"` and `expiration_date` far in the future.
 Keep the token secret—Terraform stores it in state.
 * **Use remote state and apply locks.** When deploying to shared environments (such as production), store your Terraform state in Azure Storage and enable state locking to avoid concurrent modifications.
 For example, configure the backend as:

   ```hcl
   terraform {